If you are considering adding carb powders to your training, here is something to think about.

 It is absorbed slightly quicker than maltodextrin, meaning maltodextrin may provide you with a slightly longer energy boost.
 As these differences are very minor, a lot of athletes like to mix the two in a 50:50 ratio to get the best of both worlds via a quick uptake and a longer time course in the blood.

 Most find, as the quantity increases, that both maltodextrin and dextrose can cause some abdominal bloating.
 This is likely due to their molecular weight and higher osmolality when compared to HBCD & Vitargo.

-With that in mind, for the most part all of the above five will end up essentially doing the same thing.
+With that in mind, for the most part all of the above will end up essentially doing the same thing.
 The difference between them lies within the delivery, rate of digestion and potential for bloating.

 For most people, an intra workout supplement is simply not necessary to get the most out of their training but if you do want to give them a shot, use the above guidelines to help steer your decision based on your training goals.